NautilusTrader

 Order events

-1. Specific handler (e.g. on_order_filled)
+1. Specific handler (for example, on_order_filled).

-2. on_order_event (receives all order events)
+2. on_order_event (receives all order events).

 Position events

-1. Specific handler (e.g. on_position_opened)
+1. Specific handler (for example, on_position_opened).

-2. on_position_event (receives all position events)
+2. on_position_event (receives all dispatched position lifecycle events).

 Time events